Cognitive Behavioural Analysis in Edinburgh Falkirk and Stirling

-Stuart has a main clinic based in Edinburgh, with additional clinics in Falkirk and Stirling.
+Stuart has a main clinic based in Edinburgh, with additional clinics in Falkirk, Glasgow and Dublin.

 cognitive behaviour analysis, cognitive behavioural therapy, psychoanalysis, psychotherapy, depression, bipolar, anxiety personality disorders, eating disorder, mood disorder, Edinburgh, Glasgow, Falkirk, Midlothian, Scotland, analyst, therapy, therapist, psychotherapist, CBT, counsellor, counselling, mental health